genomehubs/kinfin/src/ui/README.md

-# 🧬 Kinfin UI – Local Setup Guide
+# 🧬 KinFin UI – Local Setup Guide

-This repository provides the frontend interface for **Kinfin**, which allows users to run and visualize biological analyses.
-This guide outlines how to set up and run Kinfin UI and backend locally, using test data.
+This repository provides the frontend interface for **KinFin**, which allows users to run and visualize biological analyses.
+This guide outlines how to set up and run KinFin UI and backend locally, using test data.

 ---